crf8472/libarcstk/DESIGN.md

 - When it is arcs-global, it should have ``extern`` linkage to avoid unnecessary instances.
-- What is declared and used only within a ``.cpp`` file must have internal linkage, usually by putting it an unnamed namespace or declaring it as static.
+- What is declared and used only within a ``.cpp`` file must have internal linkage, usually by putting it an unnamed namespace.
+See the static qualifier only as a last resort.

-# Header files
+## Header files

 - Any header file only declares symbols that are intentionally part of its API.
   Symbols in a header may not exist "by accident" or for "technical reasons".
   If you absolutely must provide a symbol in a header that is not considered part of the public API enclose it in a namespace ``details``.
+(I did this on one site and I do not like it, I will refactor it away!)
 - Of course forward declared implementation pointers are ok.

-# Dependencies
+## Dependencies

 - Do not introduce any new external dependencies.
 For runtime, prefer standard library whenever reasonably possible and for buildtime stick to the tools already involved (CMake, Catch2, git).

-# Tests
+## Tests

 - If it does anything non-trivial, add a unit test for it.
 - Test filenames are of the scheme: ``<compilation_unit>-<classname>`` where the classname may be omitted if the test tests multiple entities of the compilation unit.
+- If it is not part of the public API but needs to be tested, move it to a separate header, that is included to a non-public namespace at its actual site and included "as-if-public" by the test class.
+Give it the same name as the public header it belongs to, suffixed by ``_details``.